willmcgugan/willmcgugan.github.io/_posts/2025-11-06-weight-loss.md

 Got it?
 Good.

-One of my main goals from my year off was to lose weight, which had been creeping upwards (albeit *slowly*) over the years.
+One of my main goals from my year off was to lose weight, which had been creeping upwards over the years.
 When I started my sabbatical in June I had reached 100kg which pushed me just over the threshold from overweight to obese.

 Of course this shocked me.